monaparty/XMPIP/XMPIP-0022.md

 ## Rationale ##

-New APIs don't provide UTF-8 conversion as they are for BLOB.
+New APIs don't provide UTF-8 conversion as they are for binaries.

-We are not care about huge BLOBs.
+We are not care about huge binaries.
-The cracker will be billed many MONA as the miner fee for Such BLOBs.
+The cracker will be billed many MONA as the miner fee for Such binaries.
 So there is no worry even if the fee rate is linear.

+At the first plan, we call this function `blobstore`.
+But we renamed to `binstore` as it might support a large object operation API in the future.

 ## Backward Compatibility ##